eu-federation-gateway-service/efgs-federation-gateway/docs/software-design-federation-gateway-service.md

 ## General Software Versions and config

 Tomcat hosting service – tomcat instances that are controlled together.
 Deployment is performed using Nexus artefact repository.
 We confirmed in the meantime that the rolling upgrade is possible, but we still need to analyse the requirements against the service capabilities
-- Tomcat version: Tomcat 9.0.37
+- Tomcat version: Tomcat 9 or above - currently 10.1.26 is used
-- JDK version : JDK 11 (OpenJDK)
+- JDK version : JDK 11 or above (OpenJDK) - currently OpenJDK 17.0.12 is used
 - Heap Size (MB): 8GB
 - Meta Space Size (MB): dynamic/default (currently we are not able to specify this)
 - Direct Memory Size (MB): default (currently we are not able to specify this)

-MySQL – Supported version: 5.7
+MySQL – Supported version: 5.7 or above - currently 8.0.35 is used
 - Required information to create the instance
 - Character Set : utf8|latin1|utf16|utf32|other>: utf8
 - Estimated DB Size: 10 GB